Technical Article

 How to Diagnose Film Feeding Problems

-Recommended checks:
+Recommended diagnostic checks:

-2. Monitor tension response during speed changes
+• Does tension fluctuate during speed changes or transitions?

 Practical Solutions to Stabilize Film Feeding